Search for Dark Matter Induced Airglow in Planetary Atmospheres

-While the H Lyman-$\alpha$ line dominates the spectrum locally, the integrated far-UV emission is roughly evenly split between H and H$_2$~\cite{2013JMoSp.291..108G}.
+While the H Lyman-$\alpha$ line is the most salient spectral feature, {it} makes up less than 10\% of the total unabsorbed H$_2$ emission in the auroras of Jupiter and Saturn~\cite{2012JGRA..117.7316G}, and less than 20\% of the total UV spectrum of their airglow~\cite{2010Icar..210..270G, 1996ApJ...462..502L}.
 We focus on the H$_2$ Lyman and Werner bands over H Lyman-$\alpha$ since the H Lyman-$\alpha$ signal often includes substantial contributions from beyond the atmosphere, $e.g.$ the planet's rings and magnetosphere~\cite{1981Sci...212..206B}.
 The heliospheric H Lyman-$\alpha$ background is also of comparable size or larger than the airglow, complicating the isolation of the planetary signal~\cite{1992PhDT........12H, 2018GeoRL..45.8022G}.

 Deeper in these atmospheres, hydrocarbons such as methane, ethane, and acetylene become abundant enough to absorb shorter-wavelength UV emissions from hydrogen.
 This leads to a slightly modified spectra, mainly at wavelengths below $1350$~\AA~\cite{2007Sci...318..229G, 2012JGRA..117.7316G}.
-In order to quantify the spectral distortion due to the attenuation of UV emission, a color ratio parametrizes the hydrocarbon absorption at lower wavelengths compared to the non-attenuated flux at longer wavelengths.
+In order to quantify the spectral distortion due to the attenuation of UV emission, a color ratio parametrizes the hydrocarbon absorption at lower wavelengths compared to the non-attenuated {brightness} at longer wavelengths, and is therefore a proxy for the altitude of the auroral emission.
 This is defined as the relative intensities of the measured spectra in two spectral windows, specifically,

 This effect is more pronounced in Jupiter than in Saturn~\cite{2012JGRA..117.7316G}.
-An unattenuated spectrum yields a color ratio of 1.1, while a typical value for Jupiter is 2.5~\cite{2012JGRA..117.7316G, 2013JMoSp.291..108G}.
+An unattenuated spectrum yields a color ratio of 1.1 and 1.5 for auroras and airglow, respectively.
+While generally variable between 2 and 10, a typical value for the CR in Jupiter's aurora 2.5~\cite{2012JGRA..117.7316G, 2004Icar..171..336G,2013JMoSp.291..108G}.

 Solar radiation or cosmic rays can also \textit{ionize} atmospheric hydrogen, leading to secondary IR-UV emissions that can further probe atmospheric energy deposition.
 Ionized H$_2$ leads to the formation of H$_3^+$, which emits strongly in the IR between about 3~$\mu$m and 5~$\mu$m, making it an efficient thermal radiator at temperatures between 700~K and 1000~K~\cite{RevModPhys.92.035003,miller2006driver}.
 This is the main thermostatic mechanism in Jupiter, where H$_3^+$ IR emissions are a measure of ionizing power deposition in the upper atmosphere~\cite{Blanco:2023qgi}.
 Although a powerful probe of DM-induced ionization on Jupiter~\cite{Blanco:2023qgi}, it is less applicable to the other giant planets' atmospheres due to differing temperature ranges and the uncertain survivability of H$_3^+$, as well as the validity of local thermal and chemical equilibrium.
 In contrast, far-UV hydrogen emissions are essentially temperature independent, providing an indirect measurement of the power injected by radiation in the atmosphere of \textit{all} giant planets. \\